aileen-byte/Team14/README.md

 NOTE: iac_pipeline_with_cache implements a normal L1 cache, the iac_pipelined_cache implements a finite state machine with a pipelined cache.

-NOTE: ignore all other files in the main

 ## Details and personal statements

 | Name                  | CID      | Email                                   | Link to personal statement                         |